Spatially resolved gas-phase metallicity at z~2-3 with JWST/NIRISS: The Sample

 \cref{fig:nb_fit} depicts our method.
-The left panel shows the grid of MAPPINGS v5.1 \hii region photoionisation models \citep{Thomas:2018aa, Kewley:2019ab}, encompassing 12 values of metallicity within 7.06 < \logOH < 9.3, 12 values of ISM pressure 4.2 < \lpok < 8.6 and 11 values of ionisation parameter 6.3 < $\log (q\,\rm{cm s}^{-1})$ < 10.3.
-The ionising sources for these models were computed using \texttt{slug2} \citep{Krumholz:2015aa} stellar population synthesis code with the following settings: a single spectrum of a source after 10 Myr of continuous star-formation at a rate of 0.001\,\Msun/yr, Chabrier IMF, and Padova stellar tracks.
-The MAPPINGS models suggest that for a given \neiii/\oii ratio, there is a maximum limit to which \oiii/\hb ratio can be reproduced by \hii regions.
-Therefore, any observed \oiii/\hb ratios larger than the maximum envelope of these grid of models must have originated from regions dominated by non-SF ionising sources.
+The left panel shows the grid of MAPPINGS v5.1 \hii region photoionization models \citep{Thomas:2018aa, Kewley:2019ab}, encompassing 12 values of metallicity within 7.06 $\leq$ \logOH $\leq$ 9.3, 12 values of gas pressure 4.2 $\leq$ \lpok $\leq$ 8.6 and 11 values of ionization parameter -4.2 $\leq$ \logU $\leq$ -0.2.
+The ionizing spectra for these models were computed using \texttt{slug2} \citep{Krumholz:2015aa} stellar population synthesis code with the following settings: a single stellar population after 10 Myr of continuous star-formation, Chabrier IMF, and Padova stellar tracks.
+The MAPPINGS models indicate that for a given \neiii/\oii ratio, there is a maximum limit to which \oiii/\hb ratio can be reproduced by \hii regions.
+Therefore, the AGN-SF test mainly depends on how high the \oiii/\hb ratio is--if it exceeds the maximum envelope of this grid of models, it must have originated from regions dominated by non-SF ionizing sources.
 While there is some debate about the redshift dependence of the \oiii/\hbeta ratio \citep[e.g.,][]{Garg:2022aa}, the locus of of the $z\sim2$ galaxies in the Keck Baryonic Structure Survey \citep[KBSS;][]{Strom:2017aa} lies well within the \oiii/\hbeta values of our model grid.

+The left panel of \cref{fig:nb_fit} also shows an AGN grid from \citet{Thomas:2018aa} (orange and crimson lines).
+We refer the reader to \citet{Thomas:2018aa} for details of these AGN grids, but briefly, these grids were computed using an \texttt{OXAF} ionizing spectrum \citep{Thomas:2016aa}, \citet{Jenkins:2009aa} dust depletion factors, no dust destruction, same range of \logOH, \logU, \lpok as above, and $-2.0 \leq \log E_{\rm peak} \leq -0.75$, where $\log E_{\rm peak}$ is the energy of the peak of the accretion disk emission.
+To avoid overcrowding, we show only the grid corresponding to $\log E_{\rm peak}=-0.75$ because it occupies the most distinct \ohno parameter space compared to the \hii region grid.
+Our objective is not to provide a method to distinguish pure-AGNs from purely SF galaxies (which is challenging, given the overlap of the \hii region and AGN models) but rather to provide a diagnostic to eliminate sources with ionization inconsistent with pure SF, i.e., above \hii region grids in this figure.

-Therefore we can reliably use this grid to quantify the AGN-SF demarcation applicable at high-$z$.
-The thick red line in the left panel of \cref{fig:nb_fit} is a fourth order polynomial fit to the upper envelope of the MAPPINGS models.
+We can use the \hii region grid to quantify the AGN-SF demarcation applicable in cases where \nii and \halpha are unavailable (e.g., in low resolution grism spectra).
+Strictly speaking, the observed \ohno ratios of some of our galaxies could be consistent with so-called ``composite" Seyfert + SF emission line spectra \citep{Malkan:2026aa} but we allow them to remain in our sample on the assumption that star formation is their predominant photoionization process.
+The thick red line in the left panel of \cref{fig:nb_fit} is a fourth-order polynomial fit to the upper envelope of the MAPPINGS \hii region models.
 The fit is given by a 1D polynomial of the form